CyberSource/cybersource-plugins-commercetools/docs/Creating-a-Payment.md

 | payment.custom.isv_acceptHeader            | Must exist                                  | payment.paymentMethodInfo.method == creditCardWithPayerAuthentication |
 | payment.custom.isv_userAgentHeader         | Must exist                                  | payment.paymentMethodInfo.method == creditCardWithPayerAuthentication |

-Once a payment has been created, you can continue on to the further steps.